Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 1. Soak the urad dal and rajmah together in boiled, hot water for at least 1 hour or in room temperature water overnight.
 Drain and discard the water.
 Set aside.

 2. Place the inner cooking pot in your Instant Pot.
 Select the SAUTE setting and adjust to MORE.
-When the indicator flashes HOT, add the oil.
+When the indicator flashes HOT, add the ghee or oil.

 4. Add the fenugreek seeds.
 Stir and cook for 30 seconds.
 Be careful not to overcook, as these seeds get bitter quickly.